Are you looking to put together your own AR-15 in .450 Bushmaster or upgrade an existing one to the round?

 - Dust cover and forward assist not included (but can be installed yourself)

-Aero Precision Stripped XL .450 Bushmaster Upper Receiver
+Aero Precision XL Stripped Upper

-The stripped down version of the Assembled XL receiver from Aero Precision is the Stripped XL receiver.
-As such, it likewise comes with a durable 7075 T6 aluminum build and a hard coat anodized finish for solid rust and corrosion resistance.
+The Aero Precision Stripped XL receiver needs more customization than the version above.
+Still, it comes with a durable 7075 T6 aluminum build.
+It also has a hard coat anodized finish for solid rust and corrosion resistance.

 The entire receiver is built to mil-spec standards with normal M4 feed ramps.
-The poor door opening to this receiver has also been enlarged in order to better accommodate the .450 Bushmaster rounds and promote better feeding and ejection.
+The poor door opening was enlarged to better accommodate the .450 Bushmaster rounds.
+This feature also promotes better feeding and ejection.

 - Allows full customization